tomv564/pyls-mypy/README.rst

 Configuration
 -------------

 ``live_mode`` (default is True) provides type checking as you type.

-As mypy is unaware of what file path is being checked, there are limitations with live_mode
- - Imports cannot be followed correctly
- - Stub files are not validated correctly
+This writes a tempfile every time a check is done.

 Turning off live_mode means you must save your changes for mypy diagnostics to update correctly.